UKPLab/icmi2018-multimodal-debates/README.md

 ## Dataset

 The transcripts and impression scores are available by request.
-If you use this dataset in your work, please cite the following article in your publication:
+If you use this dataset in your work, please cite the following paper in your publication:

 Nagel, F., Maurer, M., & Reinemann, C. (2012).
 Is there a visual dominance in political communication?
 How verbal, visual, and vocal communication shape viewers’ impressions of political candidates.
 In: Journal of Communication, 62, 833-850.